Claude Code vs Cline

 Choose Cline if...

-- +Choose Cline if you want flexibility in model/provider choice—**it supports many providers (including OpenAI-compatible APIs) and local models via LM Studio or Ollama**—while still supporting MCP for tool extensions.
+- +Choose Cline if you want maximum flexibility in model choice/provider: it supports many providers (Anthropic, OpenAI, Gemini, Bedrock, Vertex, Groq, OpenRouter, etc.) and also local models via LM Studio or Ollama, while still supporting MCP for tool extension.